MarioMasta64/EverythingPortable/README.md

 binaries now have options to download needed .dll files (specificly for obs portable)

 now includes downloader option in all my other projects

+Known Issues:

+these are not meant to be ran from the root of your drive as %CD% will break when written to .vbs files